 Why does the Catholic Bible contain the Apocrypha or Deuterocanonical writings while the Lutheran Bible doesn’t?
 Who decided to include those books in the Catholic Bible but not in the Lutheran one?
 Keep reading to learn more.

-What is the Apocrypha or the Deuterocanonical literature?
+What is the Apocrypha (or the Deuterocanon)?

-Catholic scholars prefer the term “deuterocanonical,” which means “second canon,” to the term “Apocrypha.”
-The term Apocrypha, from the Greek word for “hidden,” has negative connotations that Catholic scholars dislike.
+This preference is because the term Apocrypha, from the Greek word for “hidden,” has negative connotations that Catholic scholars dislike.
 (Also see What Bible Translation Do Lutherans Use?)

-Key term | canon: The word “canon” describes the officially accepted list of books that belong in the Bible.
-The term canon refers to a measuring rod and to be in the canon implies that a book passed the test or was successfully measured and considered worthy of inclusion.
+What is the canon?
+The word “canon” describes the officially accepted list of books that belong in the Bible.
+The term canon refers to a measuring rod, and to be in the canon implies that a book passed the test or was successfully measured and considered worthy of inclusion.

 |Meaning: from Latin, meaning “second canon”||Meaning: from Greek, meaning “hidden”|

-|Refers to: certain books written between the Old and New Testament that are included in the Septuagint (i.e. the Greek Old Testament) and the Catholic Bible||Refers to: certain books written during the intertestamental period that are included in the Septuagint and the Catholic Bible; the term “Apocrypha” is also used to describe certain books written in the 2nd century after Christ, which aren’t included in the New Testament|
+|Refers to: certain books written between the Old and New Testament that are included in the Septuagint (i.e. the Greek Old Testament) and the Catholic Bible||Refers to: certain books written during the intertestamental period included in the Septuagint and the Catholic Bible; the term “Apocrypha” is also used to describe certain books written in the 2nd century after Christ, which aren’t included in the New Testament|

 |Term: preferred by Roman Catholicism||Term: used by Protestants|

-According to tradition, the prefix “sept” refers to 70, which, according to tradition, is the number of translators who worked on the project.
-The Apocrypha or deuterocanonical books were included in the Septuagint, but they weren’t part of the Hebrew Bible.
+According to tradition, the prefix “sept” refers to 70, which is the number of translators who worked on the project.
+The Apocrypha or deuterocanonical books were included in the Septuagint but weren’t part of the Hebrew Bible.

 |The Books of the Apocrypha|